Payola - The paying of cash or gifts in exchange for airplay.

 drank himself to death.

 Before Alan Freed's indictment, payola was not illegal, however, but commercial bribery was.
-After the trial, the anti-payola statute was passed under which payola became a misdemeanor, penalty by up to $10,000 in fines and one year in prison.
+After the trial, the anti-payola statute was passed under which payola became a misdemeanor, similar to the legal status of playing in a mobile casino .

 By the mid- fifties the independent record companies had broken the majors stranglehold on airplay and BMI licensed songs dominated the charts.